jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 ### Possible Solutions

 [This paper](https://arxiv.org/pdf/1812.05720.pdf) proposes a nice explanation and proof for the over-confidence of out-of-distribution examples in ReLU networks.
-Essentially they prove that for a given class $k$, there exists a scaling factor $\alpha > 0$ such that the softmax value of input $\alpha x$ as $\alpha \to \infty$ is equal to 1.
+Essentially, they prove that for a given class $k$, there exists a scaling factor $\alpha > 0$ such that the softmax value of input $\alpha x$ as $\alpha \to \infty$ is equal to 1.
 This means that there are infinitely many inputs that obtain arbitrarily high confidence in ReLU networks.
 A bi-product of which is the inability to set softmax thresholds to preserve classifier precision.

 There are a couple ways so approach this, which broadly fall into two categories: 1) building a generative model for the data (VAE, GAN, etc.) and 2) changing the structure of the network.
-The generative approach seems like overkill, and doesn't really solve the problem with ReLU networks.
+The generative approach doesn't really solve the problem with ReLU networks.
 There's a great [Chicken-MNIST](https://emiliendupont.github.io/2018/03/14/mnist-chicken/) blog post that discusses a solution using VAEs.
 We'll opt for modifying the network by injecting Bayesian-ness into the last layer.
 Another approach suggested [here](https://arxiv.org/pdf/1812.05720.pdf) changes the loss function, but that's not what we're going to do here.

 &nbsp;

 ### Last Layer Bayesian-ness